Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 The SE/30 was one of the most powerful of the "baby Macs".
 The fast 16 MHz, 68030 Motorola processor and 40 MB hard drive gave it plenty of grunt when needed.
 Network-capable and expandable, this model found some employment not only in desktop publishing (which Macs were famous for), but also in the server market.

 The drive is now cleaned and works.
 I even gave the machine an upgrade to OS (7.1) at the same time.
 However after doing this I found the existing 2MB of installed memory just wasn't enough to manage those large programs.
-A rummage around in the spares cabinet unearthed some 4x1MB simms.
-I replaced a bank of existing 4 x 256KB chips with these, and the old fellow is now far more comfortable with 5MB on-board.
+After a memory upgrade the old fellow now sits far more comfortably with 16MB.
+Leaky capacitors were causing issues so these were replaced, however an annoying screen flcker prevented full satisfaction.
+Eventually I replaced both the video board and recapped mainboard from a donor machine.
+The specimen is now perfect!

 One of the more sought-after Baby Macs and so a valued item in the collection.